 When to trade?

-Do not take every bull flag you found, and always check if the formation has a strong foundation.
+Do not take every bull flag you find, and always check if the formation has a strong foundation.

 The stock must be trending upward, and if there is no base, just ignore it for your safety.